nozarilab/2023Arab_CaLLTiF/README.md

 - Tigramite package, available at https://github.com/jakobrunge/tigramite
 - Causal discovery package, available at https://github.com/ckassaad/causal_discovery_for_time_series
 - DGLearn method, available at https://github.com/syanga/dglearn
-- NTS-NOTEARS method available at https://github.com/xiangyu-sun-789/NTS-NOTEARS
+- NTS-NOTEARS method, available at https://github.com/xiangyu-sun-789/NTS-NOTEARS
 - Causal Command, available at https://www.ccd.pitt.edu/tools/

 Additionally, the following files need to be downloaded and made available to the Python codes (external packages and files should be placed in the "External Packages and Files" directory):